Rafi Nasim

-Rafi Nasim (1931–2020) was a Pakistani cricket administrator and writer.
+Rafi Nasim (1931–2020) was a Pakistani cricket administrator and writer who served as a secretary of the Board of Control for Cricket in Pakistan (BCCP).

-Life and career
+Life

-Born on 10 January 1931, in Lyallpur, British India (now Faisalabad, Pakistan), Nasim served two terms as the Honorary Secretary of the Board of Control for Cricket in Pakistan (BCCP).
-His tenure saw him navigate through challenging times for Pakistani cricket, and he spearheaded initiatives to develop cricket infrastructure.

-Despite his subsequent dismissal from the BCCP in 1986, just ahead of the 1987 Cricket World Cup, Nasim's contributions significantly prepared Pakistan for co-hosting duties.
-He later focused on writing, contributing to several sports magazines, newspapers, and websites.
+Born on 10 January 1931, in Lyallpur, British India (now Faisalabad, Pakistan), Nasim served two terms as the secretary of the Board of Control for Cricket in Pakistan (BCCP).
+During his tenure, he worked on administrative matters related to Pakistani cricket, including efforts to improve cricket infrastructure.
+He was dismissed from the BCCP in 1986, shortly before the 1987 Cricket World Cup, though his earlier work contributed to Pakistan’s preparations for co-hosting the event.
+He later focused on writing for sports magazines, newspapers, and websites.
+In 2003, Pakistan Cricket Board (PCB) issued him a legal notice of Rs 50 million for tarnishing the reputation of the PCB chairman by writing articles critical of him.

-A brain hemorrhage in 2015 curtailed his writing, but he remained engaged in the cricket world, advocating for the game's love over its increasing commercialization.
+A brain hemorrhage in 2015 curtailed his writing.
+He died in 2020.